philmph/philmph.github.io/content/posts/3/index.md

 ---

-It's worth pointing out that I'm not usual default conventions for this addition (e.g. only a single `main.tf` file in the sub-module `dns-records`).
+It's worth pointing out that I'm not using default conventions for this addition (e.g. only a single `main.tf` file in the sub-module `dns-records`).
 The YAML configuration import handling has been moved from `locals.tf` into the `yaml-validation.tf` file.
 In my opinion, this is a clean split that keeps the root module and YAML handling `locals` logic separate.

 ---